PhilipYip1988/python-tutorials/007_code_blocks/readme.md

 ![097_img](./images/097_img.png)

-If a two positional input arguments are supplied, the will eb assigned to the stop and the start and the step size will default to 1.
+If two positional input arguments are supplied, they will be assigned to the start and the stop respectively.
+The step size will default to 1.

 ```
 list(range(0, 4))
 ```

 ![098_img](./images/098_img.png)

+Although integer examples have been used for the start, stop and step and an analogy has been made with the previously used slice object.
+It is also possible to use floating point values for the input arguments to the range function returning a range object of floating point numbers.

 If the range instance is assigned to an instance name, it displays on the variable inspector and the following identifiers display when inputting the instance name followed by a dot ```.``` and tab ```↹```: